joel-kalema/To-Do-list/README.md

 # To-Do-list

 > "To-do list" is a tool created to help you orginize your daily activities by keeping them listed that you can consult whenever you want, with a feature of marking them as complete and drag & drop.
-I'm building this To-do list with Javascript (ES6) and Webpack
+I'm building this To-do list with Javascript (ES6) and Webpack.

 ## Built With